92bondstreet/marvel/README.md

 ## 📱 Features

-- [X] 🦸 Display a grid of characters (name, thumbnail, number of comics and series )
+- [X] 🦸 Display a grid of characters (name, thumbnail, number of comics and series)
+- [X] 📄 Paginate and/or select a given page